Distribution (differential geometry)

 Distributions satisfying a further integrability condition give rise to foliations, i.e. partitions of the manifold into smaller submanifolds.
-These notions have several applications in many fields of mathematics, e.g. integrable systems, Poisson geometry, non-commutative geometry, sub-Riemannian geometry, differential topology, etc.
+These notions have several applications in many fields of mathematics, including integrable systems, Poisson geometry, non-commutative geometry, sub-Riemannian geometry, differential topology.

 Even though they share the same name, distributions presented in this article have nothing to do with distributions in the sense of analysis.